-Ask to fill-in for a position that you are aspiring for, or at least volunteer to accomplish some tasks that are needed to be done while the person holding the position is on holidays.
+Ask to fill-in for a position that you are aspiring for, or at least volunteer to accomplish some tasks that are needed to be done while the person holding the position is on holiday.
 It will be a great chance to show your boss that you are ready for more responsibilities and that you are serious about carving a progressive career path.
 It will also show great initiative on your part.
 Just make sure that you can handle the additional work so that you don’t mess up your regular responsibilities.

 Summer is a wonderful time to fulfill your reading list.
 You can read in the park, while on a long road trip, or while sunbathing near the beach.
 You can even enjoy the sights while going through a novel.
 Just download an audio book.
 Reading is the best way to enrich your mind and improve your vocabulary.
 It’s entertaining too!
 (Read: Which is better – reading a book or listening to an audiobook? to know the score)

 Refresh your resume

 Even if you don’t intend to move jobs, reviewing and updating your resume is a good exercise.
 It makes you aware of your achievements as well as shortcomings in the past years.
 While you are at it, refresh your online profiles too.
 Update your skills, professional designations, seminars taken, and other career achievements.
 Someone might just notice your profile and offer you your dream job.
 You’ll never know!

 Find a mentor or become a mentor